 Only a unified data engagement platform can enable business users to work with IT to rapidly churn and leverage multiple data assets in the digital value chain.

-Voracity unifies data and enterprise information management, delivers what ETL and Hadoop users want, and bends big data's cost-benefit curve in your favor.
+Voracity unifies data and enterprise information management, delivers what DW/BI and GRC users want, and bends big data's cost-benefit curve in your favor.

 The high cost of megavendor data integration platforms and Hadoop distributions overwhelms analytic project budgets and outstrips their ROI.
 Their 6 and 7-figure costs and disparate components that do not seamlessly interact, prevent many companies (especially SMBs) from managing their disparate data efficiently, or at all.